 Why come to Rice?

-Boasting a 300-acre tree-lined campus in Houston, Rice University is ranked among the nation’s top 20 universities by U.S. News & World Report.
+Boasting a 300-acre tree-lined campus in Houston, Rice University is ranked among the nation’s top 15 universities by U.S. News & World Report.
 Rice has a 6-to-1 undergraduate student-to-faculty ratio.
-Rice students and faculty discover, create and innovate, rising to challenges and solving real-world problems that make a measurable global impact.
+Rice students and faculty discover, create and innovate, and solve real-world problems that make a measurable global impact.

 How to Apply

-Students can apply to the REU Data Science Program at reuapply.rice.edu.
+Students can apply to the REU Computer and Data Science Program at reuapply.rice.edu.

 Recommendations from professors and/or mentors who can vouch for the applicant's intellectual strength and personality are required.